 Elevation gain: 2650 ft

-The land surrounding the Marble Mountains Wilderness Area may be the richest cycling region on the West Coast.
-Almost every small road is pretty, interesting, mostly car-free, well-paved, not killer steep, and paved, at least in the main.
+The land surrounding the Marble Mountains Wilderness Area is a rich area for cycling.
+Almost every small road is pretty, interesting, mostly car-free, not killer steep, and paved, at least in the main.
 Loops are easy to construct.
 The only drawback is there aren’t many communities up there, so you have to plan overnight stops carefully, unless you’re self-supporting.
 The area is represented in Bestrides by two rides, Forks of Salmon and this one, but they’re the tip of a very rich iceberg—see Adding Miles to see the big picture.

 This ride is representative of the area: smooth-surfaced, lightly trafficked, very pretty, and surprisingly easy.
 It’s one of the easiest 55-mile rides I know.
 It accompanies the Scott River for its entire length, so it’s gently downhill going out and gently uphill returning, but the difference is negligible—I rode out the 40-mile version (see below) in 2 hrs and back in 1.5 hrs.
 The only noticeable hill is the last mile or so descending into Scott Bar, our turn-around spot, so if you’re really into mellow you can skip that, leaving you with nothing but constant gentle rollers, just enough to vary the riding experience without ever making it laborious or tedious.
 You climb 2650 ft in 55 miles, which is less than half our sport’s norm for a climbing ride (100 ft per mile) (RWGPS says it’s over 4000 ft of gain, the only time I know that RWGPS has gone completely mad).
 You could almost leave the granny gear at home.